Community Banks in Today’s Digital World

 As any financial professional will tell you, each situation is unique and the answers to these questions are different for every customer.
 The need for a face-to-face conversation to determine these answers is where the value in personal banking relationships lies, and that’s something online and mobile banking will never be able to completely replace.

-Community Bank N.A. has been around since 1866, and throughout our history, we’ve focused on developing a tradition of community-focused banking.
+Community Bank has been around since 1866, and throughout our history, we’ve focused on developing a tradition of community-focused banking.
 We want to know your name when you walk through the door, ask how your family is and celebrate with you as you reach your financial goals.
 Our core principle is “Bank Happy,” because our team is just as invested in your success as you are.

 We hear from customers time and time again that they choose a bank because they feel heard, appreciated and understood.
 Technology will only help enhance our ability to listen.